 The following honors are given by ACNM each year.
-The submissions deadline for the 2015 nominations is TBD.
+The submissions deadline for the 2016 nominations is February 20, 2016.
 To submit a nomination for one of these awards please click here.
 NOTE: If you get a notice stating that a nomination has already been entered, please email your document, name of award and nominees name to [email protected].

 Hattie Hemschemeyer Award